 The latest figures include 32% of who Strongly Approve of the way Obama is performing as president and 35% who Strongly Disapprove.
 This gives him a Presidential Approval Index rating of -3 (see trends).

-Results are updated daily at 9:30 a.m.
+Regular updates are posted Monday through Friday at 9:30 a.m.
 Eastern (sign up for free daily e-mail update).

 To get a sense of longer-term job approval trends for the president, Rasmussen Reports compiles our tracking data on a full month-by-month basis.

 Rasmussen Reports has been a pioneer in the use of automated telephone polling techniques, but many other firms still utilize their own operator-assisted technology (see methodology).
-Pollsters for Presidents Jimmy Carter and Bill Clinton have cited our "unchallenged record for both integrity and accuracy."

 Daily tracking results are collected via telephone surveys of 500 likely voters per night and reported on a three-day rolling average basis.
 To reach those who have abandoned traditional landline telephones, Rasmussen Reports uses an online survey tool to interview randomly selected participants from a demographically diverse panel.
-The margin of sampling error for the full sample of 1,500 Likely Voters is +/- 3 percentage points with a 95% level of confidence.
+The margin of sampling error for the full sample of 1,500 Likely Voters is +/- 2.5 percentage points with a 95% level of confidence.
 Results are also compiled on a full-week basis and crosstabs for full-week results are available for Platinum Members.